yorickpeterse/oga/README.md

 * {Oga::XML::SaxParser XML SAX Parser}
 * {file:xml\_namespaces XML Namespaces}

-## Native Extension Setup

-The native extensions can be found in `ext/` and are divided into a C and Java extension.
-These extensions are only used for the XML lexer built using Ragel.
-The grammar for this lexer is shared between C and Java and can be found in `ext/ragel/base_lexer.rl`.

-The extensions delegate most of their work back to Ruby code.
-As a result of this maintenance of this codebase is much easier.
-If one wants to change the grammar they only have to do so in one place and they don't have to worry about C and/or Java specific details.

-For more details on calling Ruby methods from Ragel see the source documentation in `ext/ragel/base_lexer.rl`.

 ## Why Another HTML/XML parser?

 Currently there are a few existing parser out there, the most famous one being